Mandisa: Music career

 In November 2007, Mandisa released a holiday EP, Christmas Joy EP, which features the song "Christmas Makes Me Cry", a duet with frequent collaborator Matthew West.
 Earlier that year, Mandisa also recorded "Christmas Day," a duet with Michael W. Smith.
 The EP peaked at No. 2 on Billboard's Hot Christian AC chart, stopped from reaching No. 1 by her duet with Smith, "Christmas Day".
 It was the first time in the history of the Christian singles chart that a solo female artist was featured on the top two singles at the same time.
 On October 14, 2008, Mandisa released a full-length Christmas album, It's Christmas.

 Freedom was released on March 24, 2009.

-There have also been reports that Mandisa will be releasing "We Are Family" which is a Bonus Track on Napster on April 14, 2009.
+There had also been reports that Mandisa would be releasing "We Are Family" which is a Bonus Track on Napster on April 14, 2009.
 The song was available for a short time on Amazon.com added to Freedom labeled as "Freedom + Bonus Track".
 It also debuted at No. 83 on the Billboard 200.

 What If We Were Real, was released on April 11, 2011.
 In March 2011 she began a tour with comedian Anita Renfroe promoting the album.
 The first single off "What If We Were Real," a track titled "Stronger," peaked at No. 1 on the Billboard Christian Songs chart on June 18, 2011.
 The album has remained on the Billboard Christian Albums for 76 consecutive weeks as of September 2012.
 It debuted at No. 66 on the Billboard 200.
 The second single, "Waiting for Tomorrow," peaked at No. 3 on the Billboard Christian Songs chart the week of January 28, 2012.
 The third single, "Good Morning", features fellow Contemporary Christian musician tobyMac, with whom Mandisa collaborated on "Lose My Soul".

 Mandisa's fourth studio album, Overcomer, was released on August 27, 2013, and debuted at No. 29 on the Billboard 200 Albums Chart, her highest peak on that chart to date.
 The title track "Overcomer" was released in late July, hitting the Billboard Christian Top 20 in its third week on the charts.
 It went to No. 1 on that chart by October 2013 when it also appeared on the mainstream Bubbling Under chart.

 Mandisa won the Best Contemporary Christian Music Album for Overcomer at the 56th Grammy Awards.
-The title song from the album also won Best Contemporary Christian Music Song for songwriters David Garcia, Ben Glover and Christopher Stevens.
+The title song from the album also won Best Contemporary Christian Music Song for songwriters David Garcia, Ben Glover, and Christopher Stevens.
 She declined to attend the Grammy Awards, however, saying, "I have fallen prey to the alluring pull of flesh, pride, and selfish desires quite a bit recently.
-I knew that submerging myself into an environment that celebrates those things was risky for me at this time.

-Mandisa's fifth full-length album, Out of the Dark, was released on May 19, 2017.
+I knew that submerging myself into an environment that celebrates those things was risky for me at this time.”
+Her fifth and final album, Out of the Dark, was released on May 19, 2017.
 The lead single, "Unfinished", was then released on March 10, 2017.
 The song reached No. 8 on the Billboard Hot Christian Songs Chart.
 A compilation of her best songs, Overcomer: The Greatest Hits, was released in February 2020.